-The Darién Gap: Between the Americas, A Heart of Darkness
+The Darién Gap: In the Heart of Darkness

 The Darién Gap has never been an easy place to travel.
 Infamous for its thick jungle, dangerous animals, mysterious disappearances and rebel hideaways, this 60-mile (97-kilometer) stretch of land is a bucket list destination for thrill-seekers and adventurists.
 On the Panama side of the border, there’s a national park for wildlife viewing and bird watching.
 Also, find many accessible villages to experience the Emberá culture, the indigenous people who, for centuries, have made a home in this untamed jungle.